Steve Kahan

-Steve Kahan (born 1939) is a retired American character actor.
+Stephen Samuel Kahan (August 6, 1939 – August 4, 2019) was an American character actor, best known for playing Captain Ed Murphy in the Lethal Weapon film series (1987–1998).

-Career
+Life and career

-Kahan has appeared in many films, most prominently those of director Richard Donner, his late cousin.
+Kahan appeared in many films, most prominently those of director Richard Donner, his late cousin.
 His best-known film role is in the Lethal Weapon film franchise as Capt.
 Ed Murphy.
 His first feature film role was in Donner's Superman (1978) as Armus, a detective tracking Lex Luthor's activity.
-The character was named after Burton Armus, a technical advisor who worked on the TV show Kojak with Donner.
+The character was named after Burton Armus, a technical advisor who worked on the television show Kojak with Donner.

 Kahan's last acting role was in 2006.
+Kahan died on August 4, 2019, at the age of 79, two days before his 80th birthday.